Rise (Nosferatu album)

-Rise is the debut studio album by English Gothic rock band Nosferatu.
+Rise is the debut studio album by English gothic rock band Nosferatu.
 It was released in June 1993 in the United States and Canada, and May 1993 in the United Kingdom and Germany.
-It is the band's best selling album with sales over 14,700.
+It is the band's best-selling album with sales of over 14,700.

+Due to an error, the album was listed on the UK Singles Chart at No. 188.